-Figure 15: Overview of LGP Growth Strategy Growth Strategy Cultivation and Production LGP is expanding its cultivation facility in the south west region of Western Australia.
-An overview of the expansion is as follows: Existing Expanded Mother rooms 1 2 Cloning rooms 1 1 Vegetative rooms - 2 Flowering rooms 2 9 Following its expansion, the cultivation facility will have the capacity to produce sufficient cannabis flower to manufacture more than 110,000 bottles of medicinal cannabis oil (equivalent to approximately 1,750kgs of dry cannabis flower) per annum.
+Growth Strategy Cultivation and LGP is expanding its cultivation facility in the south west region of Western Australia.
+An overview of the Production expansion is as follows: Existing Expanded Mother rooms Cloning rooms 1 1 Vegetative rooms 2 Flowering rooms 2 9 Following its expansion, the cultivation facility will have the capacity to produce sufficient cannabis flower to manufacture more than 110,000 bottles of medicinal cannabis oil (equivalent to approximately 1,750kgs of dry cannabis flower) per annum.
 As at the date of this Prospectus, LGP has the capacity to produce approximately 15,000 bottles of medicinal cannabis oil.
-LGP also intends to: move drying and storage operations into the Company's leased property adjacent to its existing cultivation facility; and • optimise and increase frequency of room harvests from every three months to every two weeks.
+LGP also intends to: • move drying and storage operations into the Company's leased property adjacent to its existing cultivation facility; and • optimise and increase frequency of room harvests from every three months to every two weeks.
 If required, the adjoining site also has an additional 3,000sqm capacity for further expanded cultivation facilities in the future.
-As demand increases, the Company will seek to increase its production capacity by optimising its Australian cultivation operations and increasing production at the Manufacturing Partner's LGP and the Manufacturing Partner have commenced the importation of queligible suppliers in various overseas jurisdictions in order to supplement ca Manufacturing LGP has an exclusive six-year term manufacturing agreement with the Manufacturing Partner, a fully licence TGA GMP-certified medicinal cannabis manufacturer.
-Subject to LGP achieving the Maximum Subscription under the Offer, the Co construction of manufacturing facilities capable of being TGA GMP-certified leased premises adjacent to its present cultivation facility.
-LGP has applied fover its proposed manufacturing facility site and intends to apply for TGA GM for extraction acti for an ODC manufa vities on its ecturing licence The Manufacturing Partner has a TGA GMP-certified manufacturing facility, Australian medicinal cannabis producers to sell medicinal cannabis product If required, the Manufacturing Partner is able to expand manufacturing capa has the capability to develop alternative medicinal form factors and delivery ts into Australia an acity in line with de d overseas.
-The Company also proposes to enter into product manufacture and supply the manufacturing capacity of the Manufacturing Partner (if required). arrangements to s upplement
+As demand increases, the Company will seek to increase its production capacity by optimising and expanding its Australian cultivation operations and increasing production at the Manufacturing Partner's facility.
+LGP and the Manufacturing Partner have commenced the importation of quantities of cannabis resins from eligible suppliers in various overseas jurisdictions in order to supplement cannabis production by LGP.
+LGP has an exclusive six-year term manufacturing agreement with the Manufacturing Partner, a fully licenced Manufacturing TGA GMP-certified medicinal cannabis manufacturer.
+Subject to LGP achieving the Maximum Subscription under the Offer, the Company plans to commence construction of manufacturing facilities capable of being TGA GMP-certified for extraction activities on its leased premises adjacent to its present cultivation facility.
+LGP has applied for an ODC manufacturing licence over its proposed manufacturing facility site and intends to apply for TGA GMP-certification in the future.
+The Manufacturing Partner has a TGA GMP-certified manufacturing facility, which is a prerequisite for Australian medicinal cannabis producers to sell medicinal cannabis products into Australia and overseas.
+If required, the Manufacturing Partner is able to expand manufacturing capacity in line with demand and has the capability to develop alternative medicinal form factors and delivery systems.
+The Company also proposes to enter into product manufacture and supply arrangements to supplement the manufacturing capacity of the Manufacturing Partner (if required).